kkestell/esp32/README.md

 Generate sound and send to a Bluetooth speaker using A2DP.

+### I2S DAC

+Stream an MP3 from the internet to an I2S DAC.

 ### LittleFS

 Basic LittleFS filesystem operations including deleting, creating, and reading files.